Skip to main content

 “ That is out of the question!”
 The doctor answered her.

 Pratap knew this fever was unusual.
-Once as a kid, he got his first flashes and had a fever.
-But She always had the flashes.
+Once, as a kid, he got his first dreams followed by a fever and a headache.
 What did she remember all of a sudden that made her so… He was worried.
-He walked away as soon as the doctor left as he didn't want his Ranima to be worried.
+He walked away as soon as the doctor left, as he didn't want his Ranima to be worried.
 He had seen how overprotective she was about her daughter.
 And he didn't want to cause trouble.
-Moreover, so much happened today he needed to get some time to reflect as well as worry.
+Moreover, so much happened today that he needed to get some time to reflect as well as worry.

 He rushed to her side as she kept murmuring. “ P…Pratap….Pratap…” Her hand was restless as he caught it.